lpkpaco/PynaryOs/README.txt

 10/12/2021 Upate log:
 1. Fixed bugs
 2. Added new function: Your password is now secured when entering them.
 They will be turn into astericks when entering password
-3. Added a patch: Please download and run the "install_patch.bat".
+3. Added a patch: Please download and run the "batch.bat".
 Run it as admin.
 If it fails, please enter "pip install pwinput" in the Win10 command prompt manually.

 12/12/2021 Update log:
 1. Fixed bugs